parenthetical-e/dilemma-talk-irvine-2019/README.md

 # dilemma-talk-irvine-2019
-A talk about valuing information and reward equally, and the theorems that follow if you.

 In this talk I offer a solution to all exploration-exploitation problems.
 It has no regret, learns a world model, and can always find the most rewarding